 #10 – Livingston – Give the Atlantic Coast some love!

-Come to learn more about Garifuna culture, indulge in gourmet cuisine, and unwind in this picture-perfect town.
+Come to learn more about Garifuna culture, indulge in gourmet cuisine, and unwind in this picture-perfect town surrounded by Caribbean beauty.
 Playa Blanca isn’t too far away either!

 Best Attractions

-- Los Siete Altares are stunning, cascading waterfalls that can be viewed just 5-kilometers from the city center.
+- Los Siete Altares are stunning, cascading waterfalls that can be viewed just 5 kilometres from the city centre.
 Swim in the freshwater pools, or take a boat tour to experience everything Los Siete Altares has to offer.

 - Shop through the local markets to find a unique souvenir.
-Traditional handicrafts from Livingston include shell jewelry, coconut artwork, and embroidered textiles.
+Traditional handicrafts from Livingston include shell jewellery, coconut artwork, and embroidered textiles.

 #11 – Zone 1, Guatemala City – A great place to visit in Guatemala for the architecture!

-When visiting the bustling Guatemala City center, you’ll most likely wander through the metropolis of Zone 1.
-Breathtaking plazas and grand palaces intertwine between cheap bars, restaurants, and hostels.
+When visiting the bustling Guatemala City centre, you’ll most likely wander through the metropolis of Zone 1.
+Breathtaking plazas and grand palaces intertwine with cheap bars, restaurants, and epic hostels.

 If you’re looking for a bit of quiet and relaxation, then Zone 1 is not for you!
-The neighborhood becomes even more hectic at night with loud music, rowdy cocktail bars, and late-night clubs.
-If you want to explore the historic sights of Guatemala city in Zone 1 and the others, we’d recommend doing so with a private guide.
+The neighbourhood becomes even more hectic at night with loud music, rowdy cocktail bars, and late-night clubs.
+If you want to explore the historic sights of Guatemala City in Zone 1 and the others, we’d recommend doing so with a private guide.

 Best Attractions